mcdviii/FreeCAD-Adjustable-Storage-Dresser/README.md

 - [ ] Confirm placement of each solid is calculated through its neighbor, in such a way that changing dimensions doesn't shift parts closer (or further away) from its neighbor.
-- [ ] Tie drawer number to some kind of array mechanism, so that shelf count can be added through the spreadsheet.
+- [ ] Tie drawer number to some kind of array mechanism, so that shelf count & dresser width can be added through the spreadsheet.